How do I Obtain a Substitute Authorization?

 Application Fee (subject to change by the BOEE): $160 ($85 Application Fee; $75 Background Check Fee)

-Receiving a Substitute Authorization will allow an individual who holds an associate’s degree or bachelor’s degree or has completed 60 semester hours through a regionally-accredited institution to substitute in grades PK-12 for no more than 10 consecutive days in a 30-day period in one job assignment for a regularly assigned teacher who is absent, except in the driver’s education classroom.
-An individual who holds a paraeducator certificate without an associate’s degree or bachelor’s degree or 60 semester hours of credit and completes the Substitute Authorization course will be authorized to substitute only in the special education classroom to which they are assigned for no more than 10 consecutive days in a 30-day period.
+Receiving a Substitute Authorization will allow an individual who holds an associate’s degree or higher or has completed 60 semester hours through a regionally-accredited institution to substitute in grades PK-12 for no more than 10 consecutive days in a 30-day period in one job assignment for a regularly-assigned teacher who is absent, except in the driver’s education classroom.
+An individual who holds a paraeducator certificate with a substitute authorization as an area of concentration will be authorized to substitute ONLY in the special education classroom to which the individual paraeducator is assigned for no more than five consecutive days.
+A school administrator may request permission through the BOEE for a certified paraeducator to substitute outside their special education classroom.

 Term of a Substitute Authorization